LLMs-believe-the-earth-is-flat/llms-believe-the-earth-is-flat/README.md

 #### BoolQ

 The BoolQ subset consists of Yes/No questions.
 Each of the data sample contains the original question, answer, and source in the corresponding fields.
 The model-generated contents are in the "adv" fields.
 The "target" is a negation of the original "answer".
 The "control" is a statement based on the "target".
-Furthermore, "logical", "credibility", and "emotional" contain a set of appeal passages generated using 3 different persuasion strategies.
+Furthermore, "logical", "credibility" and "emotional" contain a set of appeal passages generated using 3 different persuasion strategies.
 Each strategy has 3 different appeal passages.

 Data sample at a glance: